Navigating State Taxes: Tips for Reducing Your Tax Burden Based on Where You Live

 Common State Tax Deductions:

-- Homeowner Deductions: Many states allow mortgage interest and property tax deductions.
+- Homeowner Deductions: Many states allow deductions for mortgage interest and property taxes.

 - Charitable Contributions: States like Arizona offer additional credits for donations to specific organizations.